jwu13/CHNS/README.md

 ### Data Visualization:

-3)  `map_china(year)`: This function would potentially map the population density by province on the map for the selected year.
+3)  `map_income(year)`: This function would potentially map the average income by province on the map for the selected year.

-For Project Phase 3, we would like to import more data sets from CHNS and more variables.
-We plan to create similar data wrangling functions for the newly imported variables so that that would make data analysis in R more convenient.

-For Data Visualization, we plan to finish mapping by the survey province and visualize more useful information.

 ## Group Members